While private-sector employees suffered job losses, Hennepin county employees will soon get raises

 The wage increase will cost the county $2.2 million over four years, a minuscule slice of its 2021 budget of $2.2 billion.
 Departments will draw that money from their budgets.

-The move of course has come with its own criticisms, and for the right reasons
+The move has been criticized, and for the right reasons

 Commissioner Chris LaTondresse said his office has received a few calls that the wage raise is a poor use of taxpayer money, particularly at time when people lost jobs during the pandemic.

-Small businesses have indeed been dealt a massive blow by the government-mandated lockdowns.
-Low-income workers have also had to deal with massive job losses, most of which have not been gained back.
-So, it is quite shocking that at a time when small businesses and low-income workers are still reeling from the effects of a lockdown, Hennepin county wants to use taxpayers’ money for raises for government workers.
+Government-mandated lockdowns have indeed dealt a heavy blow to small businesses.
+Low-income workers have also faced massive job losses, many of which are yet to be recovered.
+It is quite shocking, therefore, that at a time when the private sector is reeling from the effects of the lockdown, Hennepin County wants to use taxpayers’ money to raise salaries for government workers.

-If our government was run like a business, it would have incentives to keep costs low, lest it spends more than it can afford.
-Wages would be based on productivity like in the private sector instead of some exterior motivator like equality.
+If our government were run like a business, lawmakers would have an incentive to keep costs low.
+Wages would be based on productivity, and not some other external motivator like equality, as in the case with Hennepin County.

 Other economic implications